 Areas of Interest

-Dr. Mattingly has expertise in providing Parent-Child Interaction Therapy (PCIT).
-She completed her PCIT Therapist and Level I (Within Program) Trainer requirements under the consultation of PCIT International Global Trainer, Elizabeth Brestan-Knight, Ph.D. who described Dr. Mattingly as "one of the best supervisors I have observed to date!"* Dr. Mattingly is an award-winning PCIT Therapist, having been the 2015 recipient of the PCIT International Advocacy and Community Service Award.
+Dr. Bonatakis-Mattingly is an award-winning provider of Parent-Child Interaction Therapy (PCIT), having been the 2015 recipient of the PCIT International Advocacy and Community Service Award.
+She is trained in a number of trauma-focused treatments and is actively expanding her repertoire of integrative approaches to treating the psychophysiological effects of trauma and oppression.
 In addition to her extensive experience within community mental health centers, she is skilled in PCIT training and PCIT program development, has worked in private practice, and has consulted with schools to implement an adaptation of PCIT for elementary schools (Teacher-Child Interaction Training-Kentucky or TCIT-KY).
-At present, Dr. Mattingly is advancing her PCIT training to fulfill requirements to apply for Level II (Regional) Trainer status and serves on the PCIT International Task Force for Communications.
+At present, Dr. Bonatakis-Mattingly is advancing her PCIT training to fulfill requirements to apply for Regional Trainer status and serves on the PCIT International Task Force for Communications.

-In her spare time, Dr. Mattingly enjoys listening to music, gardening, spending time with her two cats, reading, doing jigsaw puzzles, studying German, playing board games, and exploring central Pennsylvania.
+In her spare time, Dr. Bonatakis-Mattingly enjoys listening to music, yoga, gardening, spending time with her two cats, reading, doing jigsaw puzzles, studying German, playing board games, and exploring central Pennsylvania.

 *Testimonials are unsolicited and published with permission.